Bilingual Family Law Guidance for Washington Families.

 Services are provided in accordance with APR 28.
 A Limited License Legal Technician is not an attorney and does not represent clients in court, argue motions, or provide trial advocacy.

-• We help self-represented clients prepare for family-law hearings and trial, including organizing evidence, drafting declarations and court forms, preparing proposed orders, and explaining court procedures — so you feel confident and ready to present your case.
+• I help self-represented individuals prepare for family law hearings by organizing documents, preparing declarations and court forms, drafting proposed orders, and explaining court procedures and next steps.

 As a Washington State Limited License Legal Technician (LLLT), I do not represent clients in court or speak on their behalf.
-You remain responsible for presenting your case to the court.
+Clients remain responsible for presenting their case to the court.

-Our work focuses on helping self-represented individuals prepare family-law documents and navigate court procedures with clarity and structure.
+My work focuses on helping self-represented individuals prepare family-law documents and navigate court procedures.